 Isolated incidents of safeguarding concern, bullying or suspicion of bullying must be dealt with by MLA Staff immediately.
 All cases must be logged, actioned and followed up on.
-A written report of any incidents or suspicions should be sent to the Director of Studies, Activity Manager and Centre Director.
+A written report of any incidents or suspicions should be sent to the Centre Director.
 Instances of persistent or widespread bullying should be referred to the Centre Director.
 In any case MLA will;